2023 Best Mathematics Schools in the New England Region

 Request Information

-Worcester Polytechnic Institute did quite well in this year’s ranking of the best schools for mathematics students.
-It came in at #10 on the list.
-WPI is a moderately-sized private not-for-profit school located in the medium-sized city of Worcester.
+Worcester Polytechnic Institute came in at #10 in this year’s edition of the Best Mathematics Schools in the New England Region ranking.
+WPI is a moderately-sized private not-for-profit school located in the midsize city of Worcester.

 While working on their degree, math majors at WPI accumulate an average of around $27,000 in student debt.